poolparty-semantic-suite/charts/workbench/README.md

 **Filesystem provisioning errors (in Multi-Node Minikube Cluster)**

-When expanding your Minikube cluster from one to two or more nodes to deploy different PoolParty instances across multiple nodes to ensure high availability, you may encounter errors when setting up persistent storage.
+When expanding your Minikube cluster from one to two or more nodes to deploy different PoolParty Workbench instances across multiple nodes to ensure high availability, you may encounter errors when setting up persistent storage.
 These issues are due to implementation problems with the storage provisioner included with Minikube.
 To resolve this, you need to adjust your environment accordingly.
 Follow the steps outlined in the official Minikube documentation under the ["CSI Driver and Volume Snapshots"](https://minikube.sigs.k8s.io/docs/tutorials/volume_snapshots_and_csi/) section, specifically in the "Multi-Node Clusters" chapter.